itsib/icon-font/README.md

 ## Features

 - Formatting of svg icons.
 The contour will be adjusted to the size of 512px and placed in the center.
+- Tune icon size and position if necessary.
 - Optimization.
 Extra points that do not affect the contour curves will be removed.
 - Configuration support as in package.json, and in a separate file.
 It can also be transmitted via the command line interface.
 - The input file format is svg.